weblancaster/michaellancaster-blog/src/pages/articles/2018-06-26-my-stock-market-investing-guidelines/index.md

 The market is already saturated with the product and there is not much space to grow

 __Cyclicals:__ <br>
-Experience long down cycles may become turnarounds once recovered but will probably be down again, good cash flow and low debt is reasonable enough to buy (and sell when high) because otherwise if the economy or industry is bad that can cause the company to go bankrupt.
+Experience long down cycles may become turnarounds once recovered but will probably be down again, good cash flow and low debt are reasonable enough to buy (and sell when high) because otherwise if the economy or industry is bad that can cause the company to go bankrupt.

 __Assets play (hidden assets):__ <br>
-Companies that have good assets that the stock market don’t know yet or is not well known to be a good asset, One example is Disney where they started a tv network, the park (which include the land), selling toys.
+Companies that have good assets that the stock market doesn’t know yet or is not well known to be a good asset, One example is Disney where they started a tv network, the park (which include the land), selling toys.

 Other examples would be patents, company name (how big the company is).

 __Turnarounds:__ <br>
-Companies/Stocks that are “forgotten” or not so popular where prolonged periods of prices and the activities being low, there is not huge amount of buyers but the company has potencial to reverse it’s fortune determined by one or some things independent of industry or economy getting better.
+Companies/Stocks that are “forgotten” or not so popular where prolonged periods of prices and the activities being low, there is not a huge amount of buyers but the company has potential to reverse its fortune determined by one or some things independent of industry or economy getting better.
 Always do a balance sheet check, do they have enough cash for the next 12/24 months? do they have debt due soon?

 ### Things to take in consideration:

 __PE ration (Price Earnings):__ <br>
-The PE ratio can be thought as the number of years the company will take to return the investment assuming the earnings stays constant.
+The PE ratio can be thought of as the number of years the company will take to return the investment assuming the earnings stays constant.
 PE will tell if the stock is expensive or not, the higher the PE more expensive the stock relative to the company future earning power, The lower the PE the cheap is the stock.

-A good rule for a fair price stock is: PE about the equal expected growth rate over the next 3 to 5 years, if the PE is higher than the growth expected the stock is normally expensive, if PE lower the stock is cheap.
+A good rule for a fair price stock is: PE about the equal expected growth rate over the next 3 to 5 years if the PE is higher than the growth expected the stock is normally expensive if PE lowers the stock is cheap.

 __Dividends:__ <br>
 Dividends profits paid back to shareholders usually every quarter.